DecLearn/declearn/docs/user-guide/package.md

     - `declearn.secagg.masking.MaskedAggregate`
 - Extend:
-    - Simply inherit from `SecureAggregate` (registration is automated, and is about making the class JSON-serializable).
+    - Simply inherit from `SecureAggregate` (registration is automated, and is about making the class serializable).
     - To avoid it, use `class MyClass(SecureAggregate, register=False)`.

 ### Fairness